dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

 (Optional) To re-apply the transformation on resume from sleep / screen-saver:
    - Open Windows Task Schedular (Win+R, `taskschd.msc`), and doube click the task name "Apply sRGB to Gamma LUT"
-   - In the "Trigers" tab, press "New..." to add a new trigger:
+   - In the "Triggers" tab, press "New..." to add a new trigger:
    - Set "Begin the task" to "On an event"
    - Set "Log" to "System"
    - Set "Source" to "Power-Troubleshooter"